rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

   - Encoding is now a mandatory parameter under a receiver and dynamic subscription (rather than specifying a default).

-  - If a subscription uses multiple receivers then:

-    - Update messages and lifecycle notifications are sent to all receivers (to preserve sequence numbers)

-    - all receivers must be configured with the same encoding

   - Invoking the *reset* RPC operation on a receiver requires and forces a reset of any transport sessions associated with that receiver.
 Previously, the sessions would not be reset if they were used by other subscriptions.